FredericHeem/jripple/README.md

 ## Development

-**jripple** is built with maven, developed with eclipse, unitested, statically analized, code covered, and continuously integrated.
+**jripple** is built with maven, developed with eclipse, tested with junit, statically analyzed, code covered, and continuously integrated.

 ### Generate the eclipse project